 Silicone peroxide tubing is available in a translucent format in different diameters.
 This type of silicone tubing mostly suits applications that do not require high purity, repeated sterilization, and critical dosing.
 Silicone peroxide tubing is most commonly used for different pump and transfer applications.

-Platinum cured silicone tubing contains no peroxide by-products, is non-yellowing, and features a high gloss finish.
+Platinum cured silicone tubing contains no peroxide by-products, is non-yellowing, and is translucent, black, or white.
 This type of silicone tubing is most suitable for use in peristaltic pumps.
 It also has a long life expectancy, which makes it suitable for this application compared to other products.
 Platinum cured silicone tubing can be used in hot or cold water applications.
 It is predominant in the non-invasive medical and pharmaceutical industries.

 As suggested by the name, this type of silicone tubing is specifically designed and manufactured for use in the dairy industry.
 This is because of the product’s high mechanical wear and tear strength properties.
 Most silicone dairy tubes are platinum cured, bringing many benefits to this tubing over other tubing products.
 For example, silicone dairy tubing is non-yellowing and does not contain any peroxide by-products.